 4 Days in Toronto: A First-Timer's Honest Travel Journal

-I came to Toronto expecting a cleaner, quieter version of New York.
-I left understanding why Torontonians get annoyed by that comparison.
+Come to Toronto expecting a cleaner, quieter version of New York, and you'll leave understanding exactly why Torontonians bristle at the comparison.
 This city is its own thing entirely.

 Day 1 — Thursday: Arrival and Skyline Shock

-The UP Express from Pearson Airport to Union Station costs $12.35 CAD and takes 25 minutes.
-It's the most civilized airport transfer I've experienced in North America — clean train, free Wi-Fi, no stress.
-Compare this to the JFK AirTrain-to-subway ordeal and weep.
+The UP Express from Pearson Airport to Union Station costs $12.35 CAD and takes 25 minutes — the most civilized airport transfer in North America.
+Clean train, free Wi-Fi, zero stress.
+Set it next to the JFK AirTrain-to-subway ordeal and the gap is almost comical.

-Hotel check-in at 3PM in the Entertainment District ($195 CAD/night — reasonable by Toronto standards, which are not reasonable by any other standard).
-Walked to the waterfront.
+Aim for a 3PM check-in in the Entertainment District (around $195 CAD/night — reasonable by Toronto standards, which are not reasonable by any other standard).
+Then walk straight to the waterfront.

-First impression: the CN Tower is bigger than photos suggest.
+First impression: the CN Tower is bigger than the photos suggest.
 It just keeps going up.
-The skyline from Harbourfront is impressive in a way I wasn't prepared for — glass towers catching the afternoon sun, the tower anchoring everything.
+The skyline from Harbourfront lands harder than expected — glass towers catching the afternoon sun, the tower anchoring everything.

 Day 2 — Friday: Markets, Malls, and Museums

 St. Lawrence Market at 9AM.
-Carousel Bakery's peameal bacon sandwich ($8 CAD) for breakfast.
-This is the Toronto breakfast, apparently.
-Cornmeal-crusted pork loin on a Kaiser bun.
-It's salty, slightly sweet from the cornmeal, and substantially better than any breakfast sandwich I've had in New York.
-Fight me.
+Carousel Bakery's peameal bacon sandwich ($8 CAD) is the Toronto breakfast: cornmeal-crusted pork loin on a Kaiser bun, salty, faintly sweet from the cornmeal, and a clear notch above any breakfast sandwich New York puts forward.

-Spent an hour wandering the 120+ vendor stalls — cheese samples, smoked fish, fresh pasta, and a vendor selling maple syrup in bottles shaped like maple leaves ($15 CAD) that I bought without shame.
+Give yourself an hour among the 120+ vendor stalls — cheese samples, smoked fish, fresh pasta, and maple syrup poured into bottles shaped like maple leaves ($15 CAD) that you'll buy without a flicker of shame.

-Afternoon: Royal Ontario Museum. $23 CAD admission.
-The Daniel Libeskind crystal addition is like walking into a geometric fever dream that somehow works.
+Afternoon belongs to the Royal Ontario Museum ($23 CAD admission).
+Daniel Libeskind's crystal addition is a geometric fever dream that somehow works.
 Inside: a T. rex skeleton named Gordo, the bat cave (a real walk-through bat environment), and Egyptian mummies.
-Spent three hours and could have stayed longer.
+Three hours disappears, and you could easily stay longer.

-ROM tip: I went on a Friday thinking I was clever.
-The museum is open until 8:30PM on Fridays, and after 5:30PM the crowds thin dramatically.
-The dinosaur gallery at 7PM with golden evening light through the crystal windows is a specific pleasure.
+ROM tip: go on a Friday.
+The museum stays open until 8:30PM, and after 5:30PM the crowds thin dramatically.
+The dinosaur gallery at 7PM, golden evening light pouring through the crystal windows, is a specific and quiet pleasure.

-Dinner in Koreatown on Bloor Street.
-Bibimbap for $12 CAD at a place recommended by the hotel concierge whose name I unfortunately forgot.
-The stone pot version, where the rice crisps against the hot bowl.
+Dinner in Koreatown on Bloor Street: bibimbap for $12 CAD, the stone-pot version where the rice crisps against the hot bowl.
 Excellent.

 Day 3 — Saturday: Neighborhoods and Nightlife

-Kensington Market on a Saturday morning is pure chaos.
-Vintage shops spilling onto sidewalks, produce stands, a record store playing reggae at 10AM, and the smell of freshly baked empanadas from Emporium Latino ($4 CAD each).
+Kensington Market on a Saturday morning is pure, glorious chaos.
+Vintage shops spilling onto sidewalks, produce stands, a record store playing reggae at 10AM, and the smell of freshly baked empanadas drifting out of Emporium Latino ($4 CAD each).

-I tried Jamaican patties at Randy's ($3 CAD) — flaky pastry with spiced beef filling.
-Ate it standing on the sidewalk next to a man walking a cat on a leash.
-Toronto.
+Then Jamaican patties at Randy's ($3 CAD) — flaky pastry, spiced beef filling.
+You eat it standing on the sidewalk, maybe next to someone walking a cat on a leash.
+That's Toronto.

-Walked to Chinatown for dim sum at Rol San ($18 for more food than any two humans should consume).
-Then to the AGO (Art Gallery of Ontario, $25 CAD).
-The Henry Moore sculpture gallery — abstract bronzes in a wood-and-glass space designed by Frank Gehry — was the unexpected highlight of the entire trip.
-I don't particularly care about sculpture, but something about those curved bronze forms in that specific light made me stand there for 15 minutes.
+Walk to Chinatown for dim sum at Rol San ($18 for more food than any two humans should attempt).
+After that, the AGO (Art Gallery of Ontario, $25 CAD).
+The Henry Moore sculpture gallery — abstract bronzes in a wood-and-glass space designed by Frank Gehry — is the trip's quiet showstopper.
+Even if sculpture isn't your thing, those curved bronze forms in that exact light will hold you in place for fifteen minutes.

-Evening: Distillery District.
-Victorian industrial buildings converted to galleries and restaurants.
-Mill Street Brewery for a flight of four beers ($12 CAD).
-The cobblestone streets and brick buildings lit up at dusk have a genuine atmosphere — not manufactured charm, but the kind of beauty that comes from old buildings repurposed well.
+Evening: the Distillery District.
+Victorian industrial buildings turned over to galleries and restaurants.
+Mill Street Brewery pours a flight of four beers ($12 CAD).
+The cobblestone streets and brick facades lit up at dusk carry genuine atmosphere — not manufactured charm, but the beauty that comes from old buildings repurposed well.

 Dinner at Pai Northern Thai on Duncan Street ($15-22 for mains).
-The pad see ew and khao soi were both excellent and the restaurant was packed with locals, which is always the sign.
+The pad see ew and khao soi both excel, and the room is packed with locals — always the sign you're in the right place.

 Day 4 — Sunday: Islands, Ice Cream, and Departure

 Toronto Islands by ferry ($8.70 CAD round trip, 13-minute ride).
-The view of the skyline from the ferry — the full panorama, CN Tower centered, glass towers catching morning light — is better than anything you see from the top of the CN Tower itself.
-I'm saying this with conviction.
+The skyline view from the water — full panorama, CN Tower centered, glass towers catching the morning light — beats anything you'll see from the top of the CN Tower itself.
+Say it with conviction.

 Back on the mainland by noon.
-Quick visit to the CN Tower to satisfy obligation — general admission $43 CAD.
-The glass floor at 342 meters gave me a physical reaction in my knees that I'm not proud of.
-The views are legitimately stunning on a clear day.
-But I still maintain the island ferry view is better.
+Tick the CN Tower box — general admission $43 CAD.
+The glass floor at 342 meters does something to your knees, a small involuntary thrill, and the views are legitimately stunning on a clear day.
+The island ferry view still wins.

-Final meal: Little India on Gerrard Street East.
-Took the 506 streetcar.
-Lahore Tikka House for a mixed grill platter ($14 CAD) that would cost triple in Manhattan.
-Ate until I was uncomfortable.
-No regrets.
+Final meal: Little India on Gerrard Street East, reached on the 506 streetcar.
+Lahore Tikka House serves a mixed grill platter ($14 CAD) that would cost triple in Manhattan.
+Eat until you're comfortably defeated.

 UP Express back to Pearson.
 Flight home.